mariobox/Hugo-Source/content/colophon.md

 * **Font Host**: [Google Fonts](http://www.google.com/fonts/).
 I am currently using **Roboto** for the content area and **Roboto Condensed** for headlines.

-* **Theme**: I am not using a specific theme but instead a minimal css sheet that I put together from scratch.
-I used to run a resposive multi-column framework but for the purposes of this site (just one column) it was overkill, so I stopped using it.
-For more complicated sites, though, a responsive framework is the way to go.
+* **Theme**: I am not using a theme, but rather a minimal css sheet called *style.css* with a responsive column layout.

 I have also created a [humans.txt](../humans.txt) file, which contains pretty much the same information as above, but in a more standard format, as suggested by the [HumansTxT](http://humanstxt.org) organization.